gatling/gatling/src/sphinx/http/http_check.rst

 * ``md5`` and ``sha1``

 Returns a checksum of the response body.
-Checksums are computed efficiently against body parts as soon as there's received.
+Checksums are computed efficiently against body parts as soon as they are received.
-Those are then discarded if not needed.
+They are then discarded if not needed.

 .. note:: checksums are computed against the stream of chunks, so the whole body is not stored in memory.